GarretSidzaka/docker-conanexiles/README.md

 * `CONANEXILES_UPDATE_SHUTDOWN_TIMER`
 With this variable you can set the amount of time in minutes, the server waits to shutdown for an update.

+---

+## Adminer Container

+Adminer container provides detailed analysis on the in-game databases.

+  ### Adminer Connection settings
+  Use Sqlite3.
+The password is `admin`, user is left blank.
+  Select one of the game databases, the complete list is below.

+  * /conanexiles/ConanSandbox/InstanceName/Saved/game.db
+  * /conanexiles/ConanSandbox/InstanceName/Saved/savagewilds_game.db
+  * /conanexiles/ConanSandbox/InstanceName/Saved/dlc_siptah.db

+NOTE: Yout can get the modids from Steamworkshop.